Skip to Main Content

 • Its berries are one of the most important sources of food for birds in California.

-• Coast Redwood is the tallest trees in the world, they are so high that they can reach higher than a 300-floor skyscraper
+• Coast Redwood is the tallest trees in the world, they are so high that they can reach higher than a 30-floor skyscraper

 • These trees can live for more than 2,000 years and you can find surviving Coast Redwood at Humboldt Redwoods State Park, Redwood National and State Parks, and Big Basin Redwoods State Park.

-• Trees in the sycamore family are valued for their wood for everything from musical instruments to cutting boards.
+• Trees in the sycamore family are valued for their wood to use for products ranging from musical instruments to cutting boards.
 These trees have been considered sacred by many people throughout ancient history.

 • It is native to California and Baja California, where it grows in canyons, floodplains, and along streams in several types of habitats.
 It is also planted as a landscape tree in its native range.

 • Western Sycamores are tough and easy to grow, but they need a lot of water.
-Plant by a stream or seep, or be prepared to give it plenty of supplementary water - 1x per week.
-They grow quickly if given plenty of water, often growing to 30 feet in just five years.
+Due to growing quickly by water availability they are often found near streams or a seep, often growing to 30 feet in just five years.

 • The California sycamore provides food and nesting sites for birds including red-tailed hawks, woodpeckers, and hummingbirds.
 It is a food source for the larva of the western tiger swallowtail butterfly.

-• White Alder grows flowers that change into catkins (A catkin is a slim, cylindrical flower cluster (a spike).
+• White Alder grows flowers that change into catkins (A catkin is a slim, cylindrical flower cluster).

-• The tree produces very large amounts of pollen at this time.
+• The tree produces very large amounts of pollen annually.
 The small winged seeds disperse through the winter, leaving the old woody, blackish 'cones' on the tree for up to a year after.

 • Alder tree parts have been used medicinally by Native American tribes, as well as by Chinese and Ayurvedic practitioners.
 Conditions treated include cancer, diarrhea, consumption, and many more.
 Alder tree parts were also used as a topical remedy for burns and other skin afflictions.